 "Yes, and especially in Crimea, and along the border," she said.
 She was deeply worried, given the tortured history of the Crimean Tatars and ethnic Ukrainians, and Russia's closeness to Crimea, which houses its Naval fleet in Sevestopol.
 This is where Yanukovich is hiding out, too, not surprisingly.
 Violence is not out of the question; not at all.

 I understand Barb's concerns.
 I served in Starobelsk, Ukraine, in the far-east, near the Russian border.
-Also, it’s not easy getting out of these oblasts and up to Kyiv.
-It took me two hours to get to Lugansk to catch an overnight train to Kyiv, a 22 hours train ride.
-Other volunteers had even longer trips (we sometimes compared "hardships" but not often).
+Also, it’s not easy getting out of these oblasts and up to Kiev.
+It took me two hours to get to Lugansk to catch an overnight train to Kiev, a 22-hours train ride.
+Some volunteers had even longer trips (we compared "hardships" but not often).

 Evacuating volunteers from any country is a sad move of last resort.
 It’s happened in various African countries, in Georgia, in South American countries, but seldom from Eastern Europe.
 An evacuation order indicates how vulnerable, unpredictable, and dangerous the political situation has become.

-Barb indicated that most volunteers felt safe within their communities, but of course the Peace Corps' first concern was the safety of all volunteers.
+Barb indicated that most volunteers felt safe within their communities, but of course the Peace Corps' first concern is for the safety of all volunteers.

 What will happen?
 Quo vadis Ukraine?

 It's my fervent hope that President Obama bends a bit on his "neutrality" position, and joins Germany and other EU nations in giving financial and other support.
 It's how Europe survived after World War II.
 Why not Ukraine?
-It's the largest country in Europe, and its resources, including its natural and human resources, are enormous.
+It's the largest country in Europe.
+Its natural and human resources are enormous.
 It was once the breadbasket of Europe.
 Its potential to become a great modern country, a shining star in Eastern Europe, is vast.